plus3it/watchmaker/docs/customization/ConfigYaml.md

 ## The `windows` Map

-Similar to the `linux` map, the `windows` map instructs watchmaker about where to fetch where to fetch the Salt-minion setup-executable for Windows from.
+Similar to the `linux` map, the `windows` map instructs watchmaker about where to fetch the Salt-minion setup-executable for Windows from.

 As with the `linux` map, the `salt` dictionary is generally not modified for customization or other activities.